Updating Liferay

 ./gradlew distBundleZip -Pliferay.workspace.environment=dev

-The Gradle task downloads a new bundle prior to layering the proper configuration files and compiling any modules and themes.
+The Gradle task downloads a new bundle before layering the proper configuration files and compiling any modules and themes.

 The resulting bundle(s) are in Liferay Workspace’s build